targeting pixel

 Honors Residential Community

-All first-year honors students are housed in Roberts Hall, conveniently located at the center of campus, and enjoy unique social activities, trips, and off-campus excursions.
+First-year honors students are typically housed in Roberts Hall, conveniently located at the center of campus, and enjoy unique social activities, trips, and off-campus excursions.

 overview of roberts hall behind tree with red and orange leaves